timpaulhope/mqtt-nzem-prices/README.md

 This beginner Python script fetches data from the [EMI (Electricity Market Information) API](https://emi.portal.azure-api.net/) and publishes it to an MQTT broker (like [Mosquitto](https://mosquitto.org/)).
 The script is designed to be easily configurable and can run as a background process to capture real-time electricity price information.
-The intended audience for this script are home automation hobbyist that want to leverage electricty pricing to drive automations and notifications to help them manage thier domestic consumption.
+The intended audience for this script are home automation hobbyist that want to leverage electricity pricing to drive automations and notifications to help them manage their domestic consumption.

 ### Prerequisites